 Home » Judith Rhones, 32: Left Work In 1994 & Was Never Seen Again

 A woman going about her everyday life was never seen again after leaving work in 1994.
-For eight and a half years, Judith Rhones worked at a Safeway in Washington, D.C., and on March 8, 1994, she finished her shift just as she had hundreds of times before.
+For eight and a half years, Judith Rhones worked at a Safeway in Washington, D.C., and on March 8, 1994, she finished her shift just as she had done hundreds of times before.
 According to reports, it was in the early afternoon when Judith left the location near 17th Street and Columbia Road NW and assumedly made her way to the bus station.
-She did not have a vehicle and reportedly needed to take a Metro and two buses to get home.
+She had no vehicle and reportedly needed to take a Metro and two buses to get home.

-The 32-year-old had a 10-month-old daughter at the time who was being cared for by a friend while Judith was working.
+The 32-year-old had a 10-month-old daughter who was cared for by a friend while Judith worked.
 The missing woman’s loved ones reportedly told authorities that she would never leave without having contact with her family or her child, and it wasn’t in her nature or behavior to disappear.
 Judith Rhones has never been seen or heard from again.

-The extent of this investigation remains unclear, especially pertaining to if the police had any persons of interest or suspects.
-Details regarding Judith’s personal life are also unknown, and the mystery regarding what happened to her between work and home remains.
+The extent of this investigation remains unclear, especially if the police had any persons of interest or suspects.
+Details regarding Judith’s personal life are also unknown, and the mystery of what happened to her between work and home remains.

 At the time of her disappearance, Judith Rhones stood 5 feet 5 inches tall and weighed 130 to 140 pounds.
 She had black/dark brown hair (shorter than collar length) and brown eyes.
-Judith wore prescription glasses and had one piercing in each ear (earrings described as a simple stud).
-She was last seen wearing a red turtleneck sweater and blue jeans, and may have also been wearing a Safeway jacket and an all-weather coat.
+Judith wore prescription glasses with one piercing in each ear (earrings described as a simple stud).
+She was last seen wearing a red turtleneck sweater and blue jeans and may have also been wearing a Safeway jacket and an all-weather coat.
 Her middle name is “Ann.”
-Judith would be 60-years-old at the time of this publication.
+Judith would be 60 years old at the time of this publication.